Game Preview: Cougars vs. Silvertips: 0

 In Goal...

 - Entering the weekend, the Cougars have been getting tremendous goaltending performances from both Josh Ravensbergen and Cooper Michaluk.
-Should the Cougars go to 'The Berger', he would enter Friday's game with victories in his last four starts, and is currently tied for first in wins among all WHL goaltenders with 26.
+Should the Cougars go to 'The Berger', he would enter Friday's game with victories in five of his last six starts, and is currently second in wins among all WHL goaltenders with 26.

 On the Other Side...